HEAL Network

 Improving Clinical Competencies in Providing Whole-Person Care for Muslim Patients

-The Office of Faculty Development and Diversity of the Stanford University School of Medicine is now accepting applications from junior and mid-career faculty members for pilot grants that support health equity projects under the mentorship of a senior faculty member.
+The Office of Faculty Development and Diversity of the Stanford University School of Medicine offers grants to junior and mid-career faculty members that support health equity projects under the mentorship of a senior faculty member.
 These grants are intended to support the advancement of health equity and health outcomes of populations that have been historically marginalized in the United States.
 Funds may be used to undertake research, clinical, or educational projects that promote health equity.

 Upcoming Events